-The current treatments available for improving interpersonal functioning in schizophrenia can be divided into two groups: those derived from behaviorism and those based on promoting social cognition.
+Current treatments to improve interpersonal functioning in schizophrenia can be divided into two large groups: those derived from behaviorism and those based on training social cognition.

 Treatments derived from behaviorism